Rethinking how you implement Member Advocacy

 Organizational silos to intelligent triage

 Under traditional siloes, customer service teams can only conduct warm hand-offs to care teams.
 This disconnected experience often leaves members waiting on hold and repeating information.
 Connecting clinical and administrative support through a digital health management solution facilitates cross-functional communication.
 Intelligent triaging also helps direct members to the right staff member for their needs.
-This allows clinicians to use their time more effectively and practice at the top of their license.
+This allows clinicians and administrators to use their time more effectively and practice at the top of their license.

 Limited visibility to real-time interventions